REROOT THE VILLAGE

 Community is everything.

-Reroot the Village is shaped by the traditions of community-based health, rematriation, and village prenatal sessions.
+Reroot the Village is shaped by the traditions of community-based health, changing stories, rematriation, and village prenatal sessions.
 We aim to provide reproductive education, whole-food meals, and services that unite communities.
 Each gathering is facilitated by midwives, birth workers, or reproductive health advocates at no cost.

 Our gatherings nurture the soul and eliminate financial barriers to wellness.